 Legends have it that Mysore was named after the demon King Mahishasura who was killed by Goddess Durga.
 In the local language and as per the folk tales Goddess Durga is also known as Goddess Chamundeshwari, who belongs to Chamundi Hill in Karnataka.

-This parade on the 10th day is the biggest highlight because it includes many musicians, dance groups, folk artists and many significant people from all walks of life.
+This parade, on the 10th day, is the biggest highlight because it includes many musicians, dance groups, folk artists and significant people from all walks of life.
 There are exhibitions right in front of Mysore Palace which is filled with stalls of clothes, food, handicrafts, etc. The festival is a must-visit for you when you are there in the state.

+3. Delicacies of Mysore and Dasara.
 Food Mela is another major highlight of this festival in Mysuru.
-The mela is an opportunity for the locals and the visitors to taste some exotic local dishes like Shavige Payasa (Kheer), Huli Thovve (Gravy), Appi Payasa (Dessert), Kattina Saaru (Sweet Gravy), Mysore Pak (Dessert), PakadaginaChiroti (Dessert) along with many more local dishes that are prepared during Dasara.
+The mela is an opportunity for the locals and the visitors to taste some exotic local dishes like Shavige Payasa (Kheer), Huli Thovve (Gravy), Appi Payasa (Dessert), Kattina Saaru (Sweet Gravy), Mysore Pak (Dessert), PakadaginaChiroti (Dessert) along with many other local dishes that are prepared during Dasara.

-Apart from shopping stalls and food stalls the exhibition also has a lot of adventure and exciting activities to cheer up the audience and offer the visitors a memorable visit.
-Cycling, wrestling, film festivals, pet shows are also a part of the festivities that continue for 10 days.
+4. Exhibition.
+Apart from shopping stalls and food stalls, the exhibition also has a lot of adventure and exciting activities to cheer up the audience and offer the visitors a memorable visit.
+Cycling, wrestling, film festivals, and pet shows are also a part of the festivities that continue for 10 days.

-Bombe Habba or Dasarsa Dolls is another highlight of the Dasara festivities in Mysuru.
+5. Bombe Habba.
+Bombe Habba or Dasarsa Doll is another highlight of the Dasara festivities in Mysuru.
 As per an old tradition, the dolls are displayed and arranging on odd steps of a platform (7, 9, 11), and these steps symbolize the nine days of this grand celebration.

 Mysore is a popular city down south that holds a rich heritage, culture and numerous tourist destinations that are worth exploring.
 Tourists from all across the country arrive here to witness the vibrant culture of the city and its major festivals.
 Mysore is approximately 2,300km, 1,000km, 2,000km and 140 km away from Delhi.
 Mumbai, Kolkata, and Bengaluru respectively.